edgio-docs/edgio-docs/src/guides/v7/security/bot_rules.md

 7. Create rules for identifying bots from the **Bot Rules** tab.

-    1. Click **+ Create New Rule**.
+    1. Click **+ New Rule**.
 A rule is satisfied when a match is found for each of its conditions.
     2. In the **Rule message** option, type a brief description for this rule.
     3. In the **Rule Action** option, choose how this rule will be enforced.
     4. In the **Rule ID** option, specify a number between 77,000,000 and 77,999,999.
-    5. A custom matches rule automatically includes a default condition.
-Modify this condition to determine how WAF will identify requests.
+    5. Modify the default condition to determine how WAF will identify requests.
 From the condition's **Variable** option, select the request element through which WAF will identify requests.

         [Learn more about variables.](#variables)